pgeadas/DesignPatternsProject/README.md

 ####################################### DesignPatternsProject (Software Reuse)
 Simple space-shooter game made using Design Patterns written in C++/CLI.
 #
-This poject was developed while completing my Master's.
+This poject was developed while completing my Master's Degree at University of Coimbra, Portugal.
 #
 Authors: Pedro Geadas
+#
+#
+In the folder "Release", the .exe of the game can be found: "ProjectoNEW.exe".
 #

 ### Commands to play the game